onmyway133/Swiftlane/Documentation/Workflow.md

 ## Workflow

-`Workflow` is the executation context, which group and run all tasks sequentially using `Sequence` task. `Workflow` handles error by printing it to the console.
+`Workflow` is the executation context, which groups and runs all tasks sequentially using `Sequence` task. `Workflow` handles error by printing it to the console.

 You can use `Workflow` however you like, but it is designed to be used in multiple projects or a project with different build flavors.
 You can also have 1 `Workflow` for building related tasks, and another `Workflow` for archiving and uploading tasks.